 The mattress industry has not always been known for its commitment to consumer safety.
 Major concerns with mattress safety started in 2007 when new regulations actually encouraged manufacturers to add numerous chemicals to their beds.

 If you’re shopping for a new bed, get to know the materials you’ll be spending a third of your life on.
-Because sleeping soundly is about more than relieving pain and inspiring deeper sleep, it’s about knowing you’ll truly wake up healthier in the morning and not having to wonder, “is my mattress safe?”
+Because sleeping soundly is about more than getting comfortable and inspiring deeper sleep, it’s about knowing you’ll truly wake up healthier in the morning and not having to wonder, “is my mattress safe?”

 No Harmful Chemicals